Béjar

 Béjar ([ˈbexaɾ]) is a town and municipality of Spain located in the province of Salamanca, autonomous community of Castile and León.
-As of 2018, it had a population of 12,961.
+As of 2024, it had a population of 11,949.
 The historical development of the town has been linked to its once thriving textile manufacturing industry.

 History

 Béjar was founded towards October–November 1208 and it was presumably granted a fuero afterwards.
 It was originally placed to the south of the current settlement, but the population relocated to its current location in the first half of the 14th century.
 Featuring a cattle-based economy, the town sustained a quick early growth.
 Over the rest of the middle ages, the town passed several times from a royal demesne to seigneurial lordship and vice versa.
 The town saw its fuero ratified in 1333.
 Béjar celebrated an eight-day long medieval fair every year.
 The town enjoyed from availability to plenty of wood resources, hydropower and sheep flocks.

 The arrival to power of the Zúñiga family after 1396 favoured the installment of numerous courtiers and servants, who increased the demand for clothing products.

+In the Middle Ages, Béjar had a Jewish community.
+After the expulsion of the Jews in 1492, their synagogue was dismantled.
+Timber and roof tiles were taken from the building, while ritual objects such as silver Torah crowns and lamps were sold or seized by royal and local officials.

 Cloth-making boomed in the late-17th century.
 The Ducal House of Béjar brought Flemish artisans to update the wool manufacturing techniques.

 Unlike other textile manufacturing hubs in the Castilian Meseta, the local textile industry got to survive past the Early Modern Period.
 The late modern history of Béjar is indeed marked by its thriving textile industry, and during the 19th century it came to be referred to as the "Castilian Manchester".

 Due to the peripheral location of the town and the rugged relief, railway arrived late to Béjar, in 1894.
-Following the end of the Civil War, Bécar became a major provider of wool clothes, primarily used for military and civil servants' uniforms.
+Following the end of the Civil War, Béjar became a major provider of wool clothes, primarily used for military and civil servants' uniforms.

 Béjar maintained a positive demographic growth until 1970, peaking at 17,576 inhabitants.
 The textile industry entered a crisis in the 1970s, prompting to staffing cutbacks.
 Passenger train services in the Astorga–Plasencia line closed on 1 January 1985, and rail freight transport a decade later, worsening rural flight patterns in the area and hindering business development.
 In the wake of the decline of the secondary sector, the municipality has tried to foster other alternatives for the local economy such as tourism.